michel1991/ocp-java-11/modulars/README.md

 The module-info file can use the exports directive to allow visibility into zero, one, or more packages to other modules, making options B, D, and F correct.
 Further, all unnamed modules on the classpath can access all packages in the module, making option A correct.

+### Which are true statements about a package in a JAR on the classpath containing a module-info file?
+(Choose all that apply.)
+*  A. It is possible to make it available to all other modules on the classpath.
+*  B. It is possible to make it available to all other modules on the module path.
+*  C. It is possible to make it available to exactly one other specific module on the classpath.
+*  D. It is possible to make it available to exactly one other specific module on the module path.
+*  E. It is possible to make sure it is not available to any other modules on the classpath.

+Since the JAR is on the classpath, it is treated as a regular unnamed module even though it has a module-info file inside.
+Remember from learning about top-down migration that modules on the module path are not allowed to refer to the classpath, making options B, and D incorrect.
+The classpath does not have a facility to restrict packages, making option A correct and options C and E incorrect.

 ### For a bottom-up migration, all modules other than named modules are ________________ modules and on the __________________.
 * A. automatic, classpath
 * B. automatic, module path